bnbuckler/program-guides/_includes/index.md

 To learn more about other FICAM topics, visit the [Playbook Homepage.](https://bnbuckler.github.io/ficam-guides/)

-This playbook will be periodically updated to provide additional information based on your feedback and to include any changes in policy related to government-wide federation.
+This playbook will be periodically updated to provide additional information based on your feedback.